EdAlexc/nyu-mini-project/README.md

+#README Version of report, please find the full report in specified format in PDF form above.

-﻿Deep Learning Mini-Project— Fall 2022
+Deep Learning Mini-Project— Fall 2022
 Written by Eduardo Calzadilla
 New York University - CS-GY 6953 / ECE-GY 7123

 Abstract